Local Information for Global Network Estimation in Latent Space Models: Theoretical results

 (ii) Compared to Theorem 9 in \citet{ma2020universal}, the presence of $r_S$ and $\gamma_S$ in the results above reflects the effect of the neighborhood size and $\sigma_k(\stZ_S)$ on the convergence rate.
-In the special case that $r_S$, $\kappa'$, $\frac{\|X\|^2_\F}{\|S(X)\|^2_\F}=\Omega(1)$ (i.e., the neighborhood is sufficiently large and captures representative information of the overall structure), we recover the same order of contraction rate and statistical precision $\psi_n^2$ for the parameters as \citet{ma2020universal} under the full network setting.
+In the special case that $r_S$, $\kappa'$, $\frac{\|X\|^2_\F}{\|S(X)\|^2_\F}=\Omega(1)$ (i.e., the neighborhood is sufficiently large and captures representative information of the overall structure), we recover the same orders for the sparsity condition, contraction rate, and statistical precision $\psi_n^2$ for the parameters as in the full-network setting \citep{ma2020universal}.

 \end{remark}